zone99dev/scrypted-nanit/README.md

 # Nanit Camera
 ## How to install:
-Install Node and npm -> https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+- Install Node and npm -> https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
-Install https://www.scrypted.app/ and follow instructions on the website.
+- Install https://www.scrypted.app/ and follow instructions on the website.
-Once you have Scrypted running and can access it...continue
+- Once you have Scrypted running and can access it...continue

 - Open this plugin directory in VS Code
 - In a terminal cd into this project directory
 - run `npm install`
+- run `npm run build`
 - run `npm run scrypted-deploy 127.0.0.1` NOTE: you can replace `127.0.0.1` with the ip address of the server you installed scrypted on

 The  `Terminal` area may show an authentication failure and prompt you to log in to the Scrypted Management Console with `npx scrypted login`.
 You will only need to do this once.
 You can then relaunch afterwards.